pathwaycom/llm-app/examples/pipelines/demo-document-indexing/README.md

 ### SharePoint Data Source

 This data source is the part of commercial Pathway offering.
 You can try it online in one of the following demos:
-- The real-time document indexing pipeline with similarity search available on the [Hosted Pipelines](https://pathway.com/solutions/ai-pipelines) webpage;
+- The real-time document indexing pipeline with similarity search, available on the [Hosted Pipelines](https://pathway.com/solutions/ai-pipelines) webpage;
-- The chatbot answering questions about the uploaded files available on [Streamlit](https://chat-realtime-sharepoint-gdrive.streamlit.app/).
+- The chatbot answering questions about the uploaded files, available on [Streamlit](https://chat-realtime-sharepoint-gdrive.demo.pathway.com/).

 ## Running the Example